cran/admiraldev/tests/testthat/_snaps/assertions.md

     Condition
       Error in `example_fun()`:
       !
 Argument `arg` must be a numeric vector, but it is a string.

+# assert_numeric_vector Test 39: error if length is not as expected

+    Code
+      assert_numeric_vector(numbers, length = 2)
+    Condition
+      Error:
+      !
+Argument `numbers` must be a vector of length 2, but has length 3.

 # assert_s3_class Test 40: error if `arg` is not an object of a specific class S3